nuuuwan/news_lk3_data/README.md

 *2025-09-15 14:00:00* · [`economynextcom`](https://economynext.com/economic-and-investment-summit-to-focus-on-drawing-investors-to-sri-lanka-240556/) · `en`

-ECONOMYNEXT – Day two of the Sri Lanka Economic and Investment Summit 2025 will focus on the investment climate and the country’s road forward, its organizer the Ceylon Chamber of Commerce said.
+ECONOMYNEXT – Day two of the Sri Lanka Economic and Investment Summit 2025 will focus on the investment climate and the country’s road forward, the Ceylon Chamber of Commerce said.

 “The session will explore how Sri Lanka can accelerate much-needed reforms, mitigate risks, and unlock new opportunities to position itself as a credible and attractive destination for both local and international investors,” the chamber said.